vapoursynth/vapoursynth/doc/plugins/imwri.rst

    Parameters:
       clip
          Input clip.
-Only 8-16 bit RGB supported.
+Only 8-16 bit RGB and Gray supported.
 Variable dimensions are allowed.
+If compiled against a HDRI enabled ImageMagick float is also supported.

       imgformat
          The name of the output format.
 Examples of supported format strings are "JPEG", "PNG", and "DPX".
 Visit the ImageMagick website for a full list.